omacranger/wp-lazy-loaded-images/readme.txt

      }, 10, 2 );

 == Changelog ==

+= 2.0.0 =
+* Change lazy-loading library to lazysizes
+* Images & placeholder images are now generated as transparent gifs, removing the need for custom placeholder colors

 = 1.4.0 =
 * Added support for external images (or images that can't be found inside of WP install) as long as height, width, and src attributes are set